kyle-pena-nlp/swagger-mcp/README.md

 ### Cursor (>=v0.46)

 Support for Cursor is still in beta as Cursor MCP integration matures.
 Windsurf is currently the preferred experience.
+To add a custom MCP server in Cursor, go to Settings -> Cursor Settings -> Tools & Integrations -> Add Custom MCP.

 ```json
 {